Hong Kong police say homemade bomb targeted officers

 He held up a photo taken from a police vehicle dash-cam that showed a blurry spot of light, circled in yellow on the picture.

-"The intent (was) to kill or to harm the police officers at the scene," Suryanto said.
+"The intent (was) to kill or to harm the police officers at the scene," Suryanto said, although he also said the explosion was "not a very strong" one, leaving burn marks.

 The "improvised explosive device that was controlled by a mobile phone" was concocted with a "highly effective" explosive and placed in plants, he said.
 He likened its use to "terrorist events" seen elsewhere in the world.